laravel/docs/queries.md

     $unorderedUsers = $query->reorder()->get();

-To apply a new order at the same time, include the column you wish to sort by as the first argument and the direction as the second argument:
+To remove all existing orders and apply a new order, provide the column and direction as arguments to the method:

     $query = DB::table('users')->orderBy('name');